f-fuchs/ObsidianNotes/ComputerVision/Training/Self Supervised/Emerging Properties in Self-Supervised Vision Transformers (DINO).md

 While the student is trained directly via stochastic gradient descent the teacher network is trained using an exponential moving average (EMA), i.e. a momentum encoder.
 The update rule is
 $\theta_t ← \lambda \theta_t + (1 − \lambda)\theta_s$, with $λ$ following a cosine schedule from $0.996$ to $1$ during training.
 Due to this the teacher has a better performance than the student throughout the training and therefore guides the student's training by providing target features of higher quality.

+Finally, to prevent model collapse, centering and sharpening are applied to the output of the teacher network.
+Centering prevents one dimension from dominating but encourages collapse to a uniform distribution, while sharpening has the opposite effect.
+Applying both operations balances their effects.
+Choosing this method over batch normalizations trades stability for less dependence over the batch: the centering operation only depends on ﬁrst-order batch statistics and can be interpreted as adding a bias term $c$ to the output of the teacher $g$: $g_t(x) ← g_t(x) +c$.
+The center $c$ is updated with an exponential moving average, which allows the approach to work well across different batch sizes:

+$$
+c ← mc + (1-m) \frac{1}{B} \sum_{i=1}^{B} g_{\theta_t}(X_i),
+$$

+where $m \gt 0$ is a rate parameter and $B$ is the batch size.
+Output sharpening is simply obtained by using a low value for the temperature $\tau_t$ in the teacher softmax normalization.

 ### Example

 | ![[dino_overview.png\|340]]![[dino_algorithm1.png\|340]]                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |